eponraj27392/Wikipedia_Data-Science-Challenge/README.md

 A simple preprocessing class is created to read data from the ``database (sqlite3 - lightweight disk-based database)`` as ``pandas DF (data frame)``

-Preprocessing class contains some methos which helps us to form a clean DF, which can be used further for Data Visualization.
+Preprocessing class contains some methods which helps us to form a clean DF, which can be used further for Data Visualization.

 It ``outputs 2 DF``, which can be used further for plotting desired metrics